xuyongzhi/xyz/README.md

 | I proposed a new approach of pose refinement by combing deep features of points and lines.
 The 1st contribution is a structure-aware line detector \& descriptor network, which jointly matches lines and junctions locally.
 The 2nd one is a fused PnPL-based pose estimator combing line-matching, junction-matching and vanishing points.
 The localization accuracy (within 1m) has been improved from 91\% to 96\% compared with using points only.  |![JcASL_MAT](resources/VPS/NL_JcASL_Line.gif)|

+## SuperPoint
+I improved the open implementation of SuperPoint which achieve similar performance of the official model.

 ## 3D surface detection from a single view

 Multiple 3D surfaces are detected from a single view.